WeasonTang/weasontang.github.io/fun/cyber/network.md

 ### 6.Presentation

+The presentation layer ensures the data is delivered in a form the application layer can understand.
+Layer 6 handles data encoding, compression, and encryption.
+An example of encoding is character encoding, such as ASCII or Unicode.

+Various standards are used at the presentation layer.
+Consider the scenario where we want to send an image via email.
+First, we use JPEG, GIF, and PNG to save our images; furthermore, although hidden from the user by the email client, we use MIME (Multipurpose Internet Mail Extensions) to attach the file to our email.
+MIME encodes a binary file using 7-bit ASCII characters.

 > Layer 6 of the OSI model is the layer in which standardisation starts to take place.
 Because software developers can develop any software such as an email client differently, the data still needs to be handled in the same way — no matter how the software works.

 > This layer acts as a translator for data to and from the application layer (layer 7).
 The receiving computer will also understand data sent to a computer in one format destined for in another format.
 For example, when you send an email, the other user may have another email client to you, but the contents of the email will still need to display the same.